my-devops-info/cloudrail-knowledge/docs/rules/tutorial/README.md

 Create the `src` (where the rule code will be) and `tests` (where tests will reside) directories:
 ```
-mkkdir src
+mkdir src
 mkdir tests
 ```

-Set up your IDE, such as PyCharm CE, to the directory you've created.
+Set up your IDE to the directory you've created.
+For example, in PyCharm CE, this means creating a New Project (under the File menu) and selecting the directory you created.
+PyCharm CE will recognize the venv you created.

 ## Step 2: Create the metadata for your rule